 Cleaning Regimen for your Kit

-- Foundation brushes attract more bacteria than any other brushes in your makeup kit.
-This is more so when the brush itself has gone moist.
+- Foundation brushes attract more bacteria than any other brushes in your makeup kit, especially if the brush itself is moist.

-- Eyeshadow/powder brushes would require cleaning only after you apply a new color with it.
+- Eyeshadow/powder brushes require cleaning only after applying a new color.

-- Eyeliner brushes tend to play a role in causing or preventing infection.
+- Eyeliner brushes play a role in causing or preventing infection.
 As a makeup tool that works around the eyes, this brush must be cleaned daily.

 Zero Waste DIY Makeup Brush Cleaner

-This is pretty much just an alternative from the one we’ve discussed previously.
-The only difference in this mixture is that, instead of olive oil, we’ll make use of almond oil.
+This is an alternative to the one we discussed previously.
+The only difference in this mixture is that, instead of olive oil, we’ll use almond oil.

-As such, it is not that hard to surmise that how this particular concoction works isn’t too different from the previous.
+It is not that hard to surmise that how this particular concoction works isn’t too different from the previous one.